pavlov-dmitry/big-mode-key/README.md

 Making Space key as Mod key.
 Single press Space its simple Space.
 Holding Space and pressing other keys making key combinations from file "key_binds".
 Now you can use vim arrows(HJKL) in all Windows.

-In key_binds you can use symbolic names for Keys see config.c, or decimal virtual code.
+In "key_binds" you can use symbolic names for Keys ( see config.c ), or decimal virtual code.
+(Sorry for my bad English)

 `build.bat` must be run under Visual Studio Command Promt.